The half-filled extended Hubbard model on a square lattice: Phase boundaries from determinant quantum Monte Carlo simulations: Real Hubbard-Stratonovich fields (RHSF)

-where the 2D problem is mapped into a 3D system with the new dimension being the imaginary time axis, and the inverse of the temperature $\beta$ is cut into $M$ discrete intervals with length $\Delta\tau = \beta/M$.
-The quartic terms of $\mathcal{H}_U$ and $\mathcal{H}_V$ are expressed in a quadratic form using the Hubbard-Stratonovich transformation \cite{Hirsch83,zhang89},
+so that the 2D problem is mapped onto a 3D system, with the extra dimension being the imaginary time axis, and the inverse of the temperature $\beta$ is cut into $L_\tau$ discrete intervals with length $\Delta\tau = \beta/L_{\tau}$.
+The quartic terms in $\mathcal{H}_U$ and $\mathcal{H}_V$ are expressed in a quadratic form using the Hubbard-Stratonovich transformation \cite{Hirsch83,zhang89},